KxSystems/docs/docs/ml/automl/userguide/preproc.md

 ### Null and infinity replacement

-Both null values and infinities are removed from the data due to the inability of machine learning models in sklearn and keras to handle this form of data.
-In the case of `+/-0w` the values are replaced by the minimum/maximum value of the column while `0n`'s is replaced by the median value of the column.
-In cases where nulls are present an additional column is added denoting the location of the null prior to filling of the dataset thus encoding the null in the case that this is an important signal.
+Both null values and infinities are removed from the data due to the inability of machine learning models in both sklearn and keras to handle this form of data.
+In the case of `+/-0w`, the values are replaced by the minimum/maximum value of the column, while `0n`'s are replaced by the median value of the column.
+In cases where nulls are present, an additional column is added denoting the location of the null prior to filling of the dataset, thus encoding the null in the case that this is an important signal.

 ```q
 q)show data:([](3?1f),0n;(3?1f),-0w;4?1f)